-Along the way, the Conservancy has helped create or significantly expand 29 State Natural Areas, 10 State Wildlife Management Areas and 2 National Wildlife Refuges.
+Along the way, the Conservancy has helped create or significantly expand 29 State Natural Areas, 12 State Wildlife Management Areas and 2 National Wildlife Refuges for people and nature.
 Learn more about Places We Protect in Tennessee.

 Check out Field Notes, our Tennessee newsletter.

 Fall 2015 (.pdf)